 - Integrations with accounting software so business owners don’t have to manually reconcile every transaction made

 - Best customer service in case of any issue

 These are a few of the things that founders should look for when picking a bank for their business.
-RazorpayX is one of the banks that provides all the services listed above and even some special features, specifically for Indian business founders!
+RazorpayX provides all the services listed above and even some special features, specifically for Indian business founders!

 What is financial management?

 Financial management is knowing how and where to put your money to ensure maximum returns.
 Successful financial management for a business would include efficiently allocating finances to the various departments in such a way that profitability is maximum.

 Do I need to hire a financial manager for my business?